PrivSec-dev/privsec.dev/content/os/Android Tips.md

 GrapheneOS has the LTE only mode exposed in settings.
 You can set this by going to **Settings** → **Internet** → **Your carrier name** → **Preferred network type** → **LTE Only**.

 If your Android-based operating system does not expose this setting in the Settings app, or if you want to set your baseband modem to a less restrictive mode, dial `*#*#4636#*#*` then hit **Phone information**.
 Here, you can set preferred network type to just the generations that you intend to use.
-For example, if you only want to use 4G and 5G, you can set it to `NR/LTE`.
+For example, if you only want to use 5G and 4G, you can set it to `NR/LTE`.

 ## Carrier Tracking

+Carriers can track your coarse location via cell towers using the IMSI and IMEI broadcasted by your baseband modem.
+In order to avoid this type of tracking, you have to enable the airplane mode which would disable the baseband modem.

+I have seen several common suggestions in the privacy community to mitigate this problem which does not actually work:

+- **Removing the SIM Card**: The baseband modem will continue to contact the cell towers with its IMEI to prepare for emergency calls.
+In fact, this is how you are able to call `911` even when you do not have a SIM card inserted.

+- **Using PGPP as a carrier**: The service randomizes your IMSI by regularly reprovisioning your eSIM.
+However, the IMEI broadcasted by the baseband modem would remain unchanged, allowing the carriers to track you anyways.

 ## Where to Get Your Applications